-For your niche, raw localised printed media Sogo is still my favourite place to go to.
+For your niche, raw unlocalised printed media Sogo is still my favourite place to go to.
 There's an exit that leads directly into the department store from Causeway Bay Station so you can't miss it.

 Then you head all the way up to the top floor to find Asahiya Bookstore.